How to Validate Forms in both sides using PHP and jQuery

 Wait, you’re dutch and from hilversum…!?!?! (based on the text on your dark elegance theme thing… I hope I am right because your facebook is spanish and you aren’t listed in “de telefoongids”)…

-Toch wel leuk om nog zo nu en dan een nederlander tegen te komen op het internet :P:P
+Toch wel leuk om nog zo nu en dan een nederlander tegen te komen op het internet :P

 @David Mulder hahaha noooo!
 It’s a copy paste from other site to fill the divisions! ^_^”